Matthew

 "I want to give my Lord all the praise."
 These were warming words from a South African swimmer who had just won gold at the Atlanta Olympics.
 Yet, as I heard the words, I wondered how real they were.
 Was she just using "Zion speak"?
 Did she actually think that Jesus controlled the circumstances that gave her gold?
 If this was the case, the other swimmers could rightly protest such divine interference.
 To what extent does God's providential care for his children intrude into the circumstances of life?

 When God called the people of Israel out of Egypt, he promised to take them to a land flowing with milk and honey.
 He had called them and so he would provide for their needs.
 This he did with the essentials of life, in particular, Manna.
-When Jesus fed the 5,000 he recalled this provision, and in so doing, pointed to a new provision for a new journey to a new land, to a banquet eternal.
+When Jesus fed the 5,000 he recalled this provision, and in so doing, promised his provision for a new journey to a new land where God's people will find an eternal banquet prepared for them.

 Discussion